skymins04/react-project-template/README.md

 This template includes the following packages.

+- Typescript
 - React
+- Redux
+- SCSS
+- dotenv
+- i18next
-- Typescript
+- axios
 - Webpack 5
 - Bebel
 - ESLint
 - Prettier
-- dotenv
-- SCSS

 ## How to Use